The two-clock problem in population dynamics: Large deviations

 As an example we can consider the case where

 where the $Z_k$ are independent identically distributed random variables.
 Then

 so $\kappa$ is just the cumulant generating function of the $Z_k$.
-This applies to a population model where intergeneration times are independent and identically distributed: $\kappa_N$ becomes the cumulant generating function of this distribution, which features in the classical Euler-Lotka equation.
+This applies to a population model where intergeneration times are independent and identically distributed: $\kappa_N$ becomes the cumulant generating function of this distribution.